mantidproject/mantid/docs/source/release/v6.2.0/mantidworkbench.rst

 - ``Grid`` checkbox in ``Edit axis`` dialog, and ``Grids on/off`` toolbar button will now have the correct checked state when running a plot script with major grid lines.
 - Fixed a bug in colorfill plots which lead to the loss of a spectrum from the resulting image.
 - Fixed a bug where removing the plot guess line in the fit browser could lead to an exception being thrown.
-- Fixed the advanced plotting dialog incorrectly laying out, causing the options to be partially occluded.
+- Fixed the advanced plotting dialog incorrect layout, which caused the options to be partially occluded.
 - Scroll bars added to about dialog if screen resolution is too low.
 - Fixed missing 'on top' windowing behaviour for the matrix and table workspace data displays.
 - :ref:`sliceviewer` now doesn't normalise basis vectors for HKL data such that Bragg peaks appear at integer HKL for cuts along e.g. HH0.